 A Moment to Cherish

-Candidate Mason Noble has a vested interest in fast-tracking the town’s revitalization project.
-But the votes he’d counted on are drying up because his engagement to Bella Nez ended abruptly.
-The local grapevine is humming with rumors, but only he and Bella know the truth.
+Mayoral candidate Mason Noble knows the small-town needs change and he thinks he can be the person to help.
+However, the votes he’d been counting on are drying up because his engagement ended abruptly.
+The rumor mill is churning, but only he and Bella know the truth.
 And they aren’t talking!

-When an emergency puts Bella in the proverbial tough spot, she needs money and fast.
-There’s only one person who can help–Mason.
-He agrees to a loan, but he has a condition.
-He needs Bella by his side again.
-A reconciliation would win over the townspeople–and it would give him a chance to win back the only woman he’s ever loved.
+Town sweetheart Bella Nez needs money and fast.
+There’s only one person who can help—Mason.
+When he agrees to a loan, there’s a condition attached.
+He needs Bella to pretend to be his fiancée again.
+A reconciliation would win over the townspeople—and it would give him a chance to win back the only woman he’s ever loved.

 HEAT LEVEL: closed door love scene